arangodb/arangodb/Documentation/Books/AQL/Views/ArangoSearch/README.md

 ArangoSearch sort
 -----------------

-A major feature of ArangoSearch views is their capability of sorting results based on the creation-time search conditions and zero or more sorting functions.
+A major feature of ArangoSearch Views is their capability of sorting results based on the creation-time search conditions and zero or more sorting functions.
 The sorting functions are meant to be user-defined.